How to buy the best ebook reader

 Ebook reader built-in lights

 Older ebook readers used e-ink screens which weren’t illuminated and couldn’t be read in the dark.
 However, newer models have illuminated screens so that you can read in bed long after your partner has turned out the lights.
-We rate how well these lights perform in near dark and dark conditions so you can find the perfect ebook reader for you.
+We rate how easy it is to read from ebook reader screens in a range of light conditions so you can find the perfect model for you.

 Ebook reader, tablet or smartphone?